Cratis/Client.JavaScript.Setup/README.md

-# Client.JavaScript.Setup
+# JavaScript.Pipeline
-Setup project for all JavaScript client projects.
+Pipepline project for all JavaScript projects.
 Reusable setup.